oscdoctest/Qi-Docs/docs/Writing_Data.rst

 When working in .NET, convenient Qi Client libraries are available.
 The ``IQiDataServiceinterface``, accessed using the ``QiService.GetDataService( )`` helper, defines the available functions.

-All writes rely on stream’s key or primary index.
+All writes rely on a stream’s key or primary index.
 Preexisting values and positioning within the stream is determined exclusively by the primary index.
 Secondary indexes are updated, but they do not contribute to the request.
 All references to indexes are to the primary index.